Posted: Tuesday, Oct 9th, 2018

 There are multiple chambers, each narrower with less light, like descending into a beautiful puzzle.

 Whether you’re hiking, diving, camping, or kayaking, Channel Islands National Park never ceases to supply the perfect escape.
 Island Packers will take you there.
-And first-rate outfitter Channel Islands Adventure Company will put you in the heart of the world’s largest sea cave.
+And first-rate outfitter Channel Islands Adventure Company will guide you into some of Santa Cruz’s smaller, but no less magical, sea caves (as of September 2021 their kayak tours of Painted Cave are currently on hold indefinitely).

 A memory that will stay with you forever.

-Conditions permitting, Channel Islands Adventure Company offers Painted Cave kayak tours in summer.
-But if you want a glimpse of Painted Cave, you don’t have to wait until then.
-Again, conditions permitting, Island Packers nudges their boats into the opening of Painted Cave.
+But if you want a glimpse of Painted Cave, you still have an option.
+Conditions permitting, Island Packers nudges their boats into the opening of Painted Cave.
 For a cavernous view.